Tone-of-voice in your CV

 Yes, the above headline is direct from the American English textbook.
 It means "The tone of voice in job applications varies based on both the country and the sector."

-These variations are informed by cultural norms, industry expectations, and the unique communication styles predominant in each region.
-Here's a breakdown explaining these differences:
+Here are variations informed by cultural norms, industry expectations, and the unique communication styles predominant in each region:

 By Country: